 But the sharing was a revelation for me.
 My words were witnessed, held with silent compassion and understanding.
-My words connected, deeply.
+And they connected, deeply.

-The written word has been my voice when I couldn’t speak for myself.
+The written word was my voice when I couldn’t physically speak for myself.
 It’s been my source of income, self-therapy and delight.